Shibabrat/learning-reactive-islands/README.md

-## Machine learning for phase space structures in reaction dynamcis
+## Machine learning for phase space structures in reaction dynamics

 Collection of MATLAB, Python scripts, and notebooks to generate training data